mquandalle/meteor-jade/README.md

 Under the hood, those two codes are compiled to the same abstract tree, so there are no runtime performance hit.

+### Unwrapped templates

+Putting each template in its own separate file and naming the file after the template it contains is becoming a followed pattern among Meteor developers.
+See for instance [this article](http://joshowens.me/how-to-organize-your-meteor-js-app/) from Josh Owens.

+But as it stands today, this pattern doesn't respect the “don't repeat yourself” (DRY) philosophy.
+Indeed you have to wrap your template in a `<template name="myTemplate>` tag and saving it in a `myTemplate.html` file, effectively writing the name of the template twice.
+If those two names doesn't match Meteor will consider the name of the `<template>` tag and will ignore the file name.
+So if you follow this pattern you have to take care of keeping the file name and the template tag name in sync (manually).

+We solve this problem using a new the `.tpl.jade` file extension.
+With it you can only define one template per file and you don't need to wrap your template in a tag.
+The template will be named after the file name.
+We handle special `head.tpl.jade` and `body.tpl.jade` templates as expected.

 ### Anonymous helper

 This one is not implemented yet but I'd like to write such kind of things: